microsoft/azure_arc/docs/azure_arc_data/kubeadm/kubeadm_dc_vanilla_arm_template/_index.md

 * Create Azure Service Principal (SP)

     In order for you to deploy the Azure resources using the ARM template, Azure Service Principal assigned with the "Contributor" role is required.
-To create it, login to your Azure account run the below command (this canalso be done in [Azure Cloud Shell](https://shell.azure.com/)).
+To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```console
     az login